Author, Photographer, Literary Activist

 Paola also posts updates on her FACEBOOK PAGE.

 Littsburgh, an online site celebrating Pittsburgh's literary scene, posted a VERTICAL BRIDGES: POEMS AND PHOTOGRAPHS OF CITY STEPS PAGE on it website.
+It also included the book on it's 12 DAYS OF PITTSBURGH INDIES post.

 The Steppin Stanzas Project is included in a Literary Hub press article as one reason "Pittsburgh is Littsburgh."
 Author Kristopher Collins: "The city’s 800 public stairways inspired poet Paola Corso to create STEPPIN STANZAS, a passion project that reinvents these narrow flights as sites for readings, art making, and music performances."